What is Electrolysis?

 The electrodes are often made from graphite.

-The liquid which conducts electricity is called the electrolyte.
+The liquid that conducts electricity is called the electrolyte.

 The negative